sylvainhalle/AntRun/Readme.md

 a specific version of Java by putting the *bootstrap* JAR file `rt.jar` that corresponds to that version in the project's root folder (i.e. in the same folder as `build.xml`).
-When started, AntRun checks for the presence bootstrap JAR; if present, it uses it instead of the system's bootstrap classpath.
+When started, AntRun checks for the presence of this bootstrap JAR; if present, it uses it instead of the system's bootstrap classpath.

 For example, if one downloads the `rt.jar` file from JDK 1.6 (using the `download-rt6` task), the compiled files will be able to be run by a Java 6 virtual machine.
-(Assuming the code itself is Java 6-compliant.)
+(Assuming the code itself is Java 6-compliant, and all JAR dependencies included in the code have also been compiled for 1.6.)

 Projects that use AntRun                                        {#projects}
 ------------------------